Shizheng-Wen/Personalweb/content/project/ML Nanoscale Heat Transfer/index.md

 ---
-title: A Machine Learning Strategy for Modeling and Optimal Design of Near-Field Radiative Heat Transfer
+title: (Finished) A Machine Learning Strategy for Modeling and Optimal Design of Near-Field Radiative Heat Transfer
 summary: We proposed a machine learning assisted frame for modeling and optimal design of problems in near-field radiative heat transfer.
 tags:
 - Nanoscale Heat Transfer